 Acetal or Delrin (POM)

-Polyethylene is a member of the olefin family.
-Polyethylene can be produced with both branched and linear molecular chains.
-High density polyethylene is made up of linear molecular chains, as is linear low-density, high molecular weight-high density, and ultrahigh-molecular weight.
-Low-density polyethylene has branched molecular chains and unlike the other polyethylenes, is produced under very high pressure.
-This method produces molecular chains with various side chains lengths or branches.
-The difference between the two is in the degree of crystallinity.
-Branched polethylenes are limited.
+Polyethylene is a member of the olefin family and can be produced with linear and branched molecular chains.
+High density polyethylene (HDPE), linear low-density, high molecular weight high-density and ultrahigh-molecular weight are made up of linear molecular chains.
+Low-density polyethylene has branch molecular chains and unlike other polyethylenes, is produced under very high pressure.
+This method produces molecular chains with various side chain lengths or branches.
+The difference between the two is the degree of crystallinity.

-The density of the polyethylene determines many of the properties of the polyethylene.
+The density of the polyethylene determines its properties.
 The higher the density, the more stiff the material.
-It has a higher softening point, higher tensile and creep resistance.
-With higher density, some other properties are lost.
-Increased density means lower impact strength, elongation and flexibility.
-Properties can also be changed by means of changing the molecular weight.
-By changing the density or molecular weight when making polyethylene, a wide variety of properties can be had.
+The higher density yields a higher softening point with higher tensile and creep resistance.
+Unfortunately, with a higher density other properties are lost.
+This means lower impact strength, elongation, and flexibility.
+By changing the density or molecular weight, a wide variety of properties can be attained.

-There is quite a variety of TPU's out there to choose from.
-The grade you use really depends on what your application is.
-Our engineering department will work with you to help choose the polyurethane that best meets your needs.
-The first thing to consider is the environment that your product will be subjected to.
-All TPUs can be divided into two categories, esters and ethers.
-Ester based TPUs are usually the tougher of the two, but when exposed to water over long periods of time, they tend to break down, or degrade.
-Esters are ideal for industrial applications such as belting or roller covers, since they are tougher and are more resistant to chemicals and oils.
-Ether based TPUs do not degrade in water, but they are not considered to be quite as tough.
+All TPU's can be divided into two categories, esters and ethers.
+Ester based TPU's are the tougher of the two but break down when they're exposed to water for long periods of time.
+Esters are ideal for industrial applications such as belting or roller covers since they're more resistant to chemicals and oils.
+Ether based TPU's do not degrade in water but they are considered not as tough.

-Some of the other excellent properties you can expect to get when you choose TPU are high tensile strength, cut resistance, high wear and abrasion resistance and sound dampening.
-Additives can be added to TPU also, to enhance the above properties as well as add others, such as UV protection.
-Spiratex has a reputation as a company that will test run new TPU formulations.
-We have extruded such things as aramid fiber reinforced and tungsten filled TPU.
-Check out our products and you will see the multitude of parts that can be made from thermoplastic polyurethane.
+Additional properties of TPU are high tensile strength, cut resistance, high wear and abrasion resistance and sound dampening.
+Additives can be combined with TPU to enhance the above properties along with adding others, such as UV protection.
+Spiratex has a history of test running new TPU designs.
+We have extruded pieces reinforced with aramid fiber and tungsten filled TPU.
+Look at our products and see the multitude of parts that can be made with thermoplastic polyurethane.

 PVC (Rigid and Flexible)

-Santoprene is a thermoplastic vulcanizate (TPV) resin that is an in-situ mixture cross linking of EPDM rubber and Polypropylene.
-It is an elastomer that combines the attributes of vulcanized rubber - such as flexibility and low compression set - with the processing characteristics of thermoplastics.
-Environmental aging resistance, electrical properties, and liquid resistance are about the same as EPDM and it can replace EPDM in certain applications.
-Santoprene TPV is recyclable in the polyolefin recycle stream.
+Santoprene is a thermoplastic vulcanizate (TPV) resin that is an in-situ mixture cross linking EPDM rubber and Polypropylene.
+It is an elastomer that combines the attributes of vulcanized rubber (flexibility and low compression set) with the processing characteristics of thermoplastics.
+Environmental aging resistance, electrical properties and liquid resistance are about the same as EPDM and it can replace EPDM in certain applications.

 Santoprene TPV Advantages